thebolarin/query-test/README.md

 ```

 point your browser to ```localhost:8000```

-## API :cloud_with_lightning:
-Various API's were tested for the development of this project
-* Get all users : GET /users

 To see the test written for these project and also to generate 300k user records, run this command in your command line
 ```shell script